What Is a Living Trust?

 Advantages of an RLT include:

-• Protecting beneficiaries: An RLT can be used to protect vulnerable beneficiaries.
-Trust beneficiaries might include minor children, a loved one with special needs, or someone incapacitated.
-You can also use a trust to protect assets from a family member you do not trust to manage assets responsibly.
+• Protecting Beneficiaries.
+An RLT can be used to protect vulnerable beneficiaries.
+Trust beneficiaries might include minor children, a loved one with special needs or experiencing an incapacity.
+You can also use a trust to protect assets from a family member you do not trust to manage assets responsibility.
 An RLT allows these individuals to benefit from the assets without giving them control.

-• Asset management: RLTs allow grantors to pool assets for efficient and productive management.
+• Asset Management.
+RLTs allow grantors to pool assets for efficient and productive management.
 For example, a grantor can pool real property into a trust and delegate management to a trustee who maintains a real estate portfolio.
-You can increase the value of the trust property.
-You can spare yourself the hassle of managing the property and retain ultimate control.
+This can increase the value of the trust property, spare yourself the hassle of managing the property, and retain ultimate control.

 Irrevocable Living Trust (ILT)

 An irrevocable trust cannot be changed without the beneficiary's consent once created.
 With this type of trust, the grantor relinquishes all ownership and control over the trust assets.
 This limitation may be unattractive to some grantors.
-The trust comes with other advantages unavailable with a revocable trust.
+The grantor sacrifices the power to change the trust, which comes with other advantages unavailable with a revocable trust.
 Life insurance policies often fund ILTs.

 For many people, the costs of an ILT outweigh the benefits.
 A trust or estate planning attorney can help you decide if an ILT is right for you.